canvas-medical/documentation/collections/_api/documentreference.md

                 description: The identifier value that is unique.
           - name: extension
             type: array[json]
-            description: Canvas supports specific FHIR extensions on this resource.
+            required_in: create
+            description_for_all_endpoints: Specific FHIR extensions on this resource are supported to be able to map some Canvas specific attributes for a comment, clinical date, review mode, reviewer, priority, and if it requires a signature.
-            create_description: Canvas supports specific FHIR extensions on this resource.
-In order to identify which extension maps to specific fields in Canvas, the url field is used as an exact string match.
+            create_and_update_description: "In order to identify which extension maps to specific fields in Canvas, the url field is used as an exact string match.<br><br><b>A few of the extensions are required:<b>

+              - clinical-date

+              - reviewer

+              - requires-signature
+              "
             attributes:
               - name: url
                 type: string